 The optimal solutions obtained by graphic method are shown to be either a single type of transmission (DLT or RAT-DL) or a time sharing of both transmissions.
-And whether to choose RAT-DL depends on the average power budget and the maximum EE of DLT and RAT-DL. \item Furthermore, the optimal power allocation for the relay assisted transmission without direct link (RAT-WDL), where the source and relay transmit with equal probability and the direct link is inactive, is analyzed.
-And asymptotic analyses are given for DLT, RAT-DL together with RAT-WDL at the low signal-to-noise ratio (SNR) and high SNR regimes.
+Whether to choose RAT-DL depends on the average power budget and the maximum EE of DLT and RAT-DL. \item Furthermore, the optimal power allocation for the relay assisted transmission without direct link (RAT-WDL), where the source and the relay transmit with equal probability and the direct link is inactive, is analyzed.
+Asymptotic analysis is given for DLT, RAT-DL together with RAT-WDL at the low signal-to-noise ratio (SNR) and high SNR regimes afterwards.
 At last, simulation results show that the optimal power allocation scheme outperforms other conventional schemes. \end{itemize}

 The rest of this paper is organized as follows.
 Section \ref{sec_sys_mdl} introduces the system model and the main assumptions of this paper.
 Section \ref{sec_2spe} studies two special scenarios.
 Section \ref{sec_opt} investigates the optimal power allocation scheme for the case with direct link and asymptotic performances.
 Section \ref{sec_relaywod} analyzes RAT-WDL and Section \ref{sec_sim} evaluates the throughput performances by simulations.
 Finally, Section \ref{sec_conclu} concludes the paper.